I. Core Eligibility Requirements

 Down Payment Source and Gift Funds

-One of the greatest benefits of the Conventional 97 program is its flexibility regarding the source of the 3% down payment.
+One of the greatest benefits of the Conventional 97 program is its flexibility regarding the source of your 3% down payment.

-Gift Funds Allowed: The entire 3% down payment can come from a financial gift provided by a family member, a non-profit organization, or an approved government assistance program.
+- Gift Funds Allowed: The entire 3% down payment can come from a financial gift provided by a family member, an domestic partner, an approved non-profit organization, or a local down payment assistance program.

 Private Mortgage Insurance (PMI)